UltimateForm/mordhau-rcon-suite/README.md

 2. delete the season
    - `.season delete` this step is really only necessary for enabling you to start a new one.
 Remember that deleting a season will not delete the data collected, it just deletes the configuration

-## Migration to Night's mods
+## Migration to NightV's mods

-Night has the following serverside mods available:
+NightV has the following serverside mods available:

 - CosmeticRanks https://mod.io/g/mordhau/m/cosmetic-ranks
 - PlaytimeTracker https://mod.io/g/mordhau/m/playtime-tracker

 A serverside mod might be preferable for your server in alternative to what this bot does, RCON based tracking, especially if your server's RCON-hungry.

-You have some utilities on this bot that should help you migrate playtime tracking and cosmetic ranks to Night's mods.
-Note that Night's mod doesn't have full feature parity with this bot, so it's not meant to be seen as a full replacement of this bot.
+You have some utilities on this bot that should help you migrate playtime tracking and cosmetic ranks to NightV's mods.
+Note that NightV's mod doesn't have full feature parity with this bot, so it's not meant to be seen as a full replacement of this bot.

 These are the features that can be migrated:

 - ingame playtime tracking
-  - Night's playtime tracker has a weight system that be leveraged to establish plyatime titles priorities
+  - NightV's playtime tracker has a weight system that be leveraged to establish plyatime titles priorities
 - ingame player tags
-  - Night's CosmeticRanks supports a system of player ranks that fulfils almost the same purpose, it has some different behaviors on the configuration side but mostly should behave the same
+  - NightV's CosmeticRanks supports a system of player ranks that fulfils almost the same purpose, it has some different behaviors on the configuration side but mostly should behave the same
 - ingame migrating titles
-  - Night's CosmeticRanks support migrating ranks, these too are augmented by the weight system, no tooling is offered here to help you migrate this as it should be a simple manual process to configure it on Night's CosmeticRanks
+  - NightV's CosmeticRanks support migrating ranks, these too are augmented by the weight system, no tooling is offered here to help you migrate this as it should be a simple manual process to configure it on NightV's CosmeticRanks

 ### Exporting playtime data

-- run admin discord command `.db export_playtime` this will export your playtime collection to a json file that you can then import into [Night's playtime mod](https://mod.io/g/mordhau/m/playtime-tracker)
+- run admin discord command `.db export_playtime` this will export your playtime collection to a json file that you can then import into [NightV's playtime mod](https://mod.io/g/mordhau/m/playtime-tracker)

 sample export:
 ```json